pantaluna/pantaluna.github.io/README.md

 Read the instructions in the README for the hardware, wiring, and software setup.

-The wiring instructions of the components can be found in their respective directory + ./_doc/.
-The documentation typically documents the wiring for the Adafruit HUZZAH32 (a good ESP32 development board) and that can be extrapolated to other ESP32 dev boards easily, and some FAQ about the component.
+The wiring instructions of the components can be found in the component's directory under ./_doc/.
+The documentation typically documents the wiring for the Adafruit HUZZAH32 (a good ESP32 development board) and that info can be extrapolated to other ESP32 dev boards easily, and some FAQ about the component.

 Procedure:
 1. A working installation of the Espressif ESP-IDF V3 development framework (instructions @ http://esp-idf.readthedocs.io/en/latest/get-started/index.html).